 For example, while they used to specialize in illegal activities such as counterfeit credit card fraud, they are now committing new account fraud to obtain authentic physical cards, making it easier for them to extract cash.
 Indeed, the FTC estimates that in the US, credit card new account fraud was up 24% year-on-year in 2018, an illustration of cybercriminals’ ability to adapt.

 Fraudsters will always seek out and exploit the weaknesses in a bank’s processes and security defenses.
 Existing anti-fraud prevention methods available to banks at the new customer onboarding stage create friction, negatively affecting the user experience to the point where legitimate prospects may quit the application process because it’s too cumbersome.

 Banks would therefore rather take the risk of fraud rather than lose potential customers.

 Unfortunately for them, the criminal underworld knows this.
 With the rising threat of new account fraud, banks urgently need to find a way to keep the onboarding process as slick and easy as possible while also identifying and stopping any fraudsters.

 Why is new account fraud so hard to spot?

-Just because an applicant’s credit report looks fine, doesn’t mean their personal information hasn’t been stolen.
+Just because an applicant’s credit report looks fine doesn’t mean their personal information hasn’t been stolen.
 On the dark web, entire legitimate identities can be bought for as little as $20.
-A lot of people don’t even know their details have been either stolen or used inappropriately, and neither do the banks which are processing these applications.
+Many people don’t even know their details have been stolen or misused, and neither do the banks process these applications.

 What’s more, the ‘identities’ attached to fraudulent applications are mostly synthetic, where the personal details provided are not all from the same person.